-Have the patterns and influences of campaign spending changed over time?
-In particular, how have evolutions in the electoral environments and campaign finance regulations affected the relationship between candidates' expenditures and electoral results?
-While there is an important literature on campaign finance, its focus is mainly on recent decades (see e.g. Da Silveira and De Mello, 2011; Ben-Bassat et al., 2015; Avis et al., 2017; Spenkuch and Toniatti, 2018).
-Yet, many argue that the introduction of new technologies, such as the Internet, can radically change the way candidates and parties campaign, notably by making it cheaper to reach out to voters (Hersh, 2015; Larcinese and Miner, 2018).
-Despite the intrinsic policy significance of campaign finance regulations, there is very little empirical evidence on the long-run evolution of the role played by money in elections.
+Electioneering and campaign spending have existed since elections were held.
+Yet, many argue that the introduction of new information technologies - such as, most recently, the Internet - have radically changed the way candidates and parties campaign, notably by making it cheaper to reach out to voters (Hersh, 2015; Larcinese and Miner, 2018).
+Have the patterns and influence of campaign spending evolved over time?
+More specifically, have the changes in the electoral environments and regulations affected the relationship between candidates' expenditures and electoral results?
+While there is an important literature on campaign finance, it mostly focuses on recent decades and small sets of elections (see e.g. Da Silveira and De Mello, 2011; Ben-Bassat et al., 2015; Spenkuch and Toniatti, 2018; Avis et al., 2022).
+Despite the intrinsic policy significance of campaign finance regulations, there is thus very little empirical evidence on the long-run evolution of the role played by money in elections.
 This article attempts to fill that gap.

-We build a novel exhaustive dataset on general elections in the United Kingdom from 1857 to 2017 - a period that covers major innovations in electoral regulations, technologies and environments.
+We build a novel exhaustive dataset on candidates' expenses, profiles and electoral results at every UK general elections from 1857 to 2017 - a period that covers major innovations in electoral regulations, technologies and environments.
 We show that, while the amounts spent on candidates' campaigns have decreased dramatically since 1880, the correlation between this spending and the votes they received has in fact risen, leading to ambiguous conclusions regarding the importance of money in elections.
-Using additional data and empirical strategies, we explain these evolutions by the introduction of new media technologies and shifts in candidates' campaign strategies, stressing the importance of taking these into consideration in the design of electoral policies.
+We explain these evolutions by the introduction of new media technologies and shifts in candidates' campaign strategies, stressing the importance of taking these into consideration in the design of electoral policies.